 Dunkeld and The Grampians Guide – Where to Stay, Walk, Eat, Drink and Taste.
 Dunkeld, Victoria, Australia.
 Copyright © 2022 Terence Carter / Grantourismo.
 All Rights Reserved.

-Dan was head chef at Mugaritz near San Sebastian, Spain (currently #3 on the World’s top 50 list), before moving back to Australia to transform this country pub into a culinary destination.
-Some contemporary Spanish influences can be felt, however, Dan’s food is original, unique and distinctly Australian, based on the freshest of seasonal local produce.
+Dan had been head chef at Mugaritz near San Sebastian, Spain (which was #3 on the World’s 50 Best Restaurants list), before moving back to Australia to transform this country pub into a culinary destination.
+Some contemporary Spanish influences could be felt, however, Dan’s food was original, unique and distinctly Australian, based on the freshest of seasonal local produce grown on the nearby restaurant farm.

 You’ll need to book both the restaurant and accommodation well in advance – especially if you’re hoping to dine on a weekend.
-While the restaurant is where Dan serves his highly creative and exacting cuisine, the bistro food is also brilliant – we probably enjoyed it just as much, to be honest – and the pub dishes up typically hearty Aussie pub-grub, and is fine for lunch.
+While the restaurant where the chef served his highly creative and exacting cuisine was the big draw, the bistro food was also brilliant – we probably enjoyed it just as much, to be honest – and the pub dished up typically hearty Aussie pub-grub, and was fine for lunch.
 There’s also a good little café across the road.

-The Royal Mail Hotel – What to Savour
+What to Eat at The Royal Mail Hotel

 Dunkeld is a charming little town and the Grampians region is just magic.
 This is quintessentially Australian sheep country with golden fields dotted with towering gum trees, and close to dusk, grazing kangaroos.
 But the highlight is the Grampians itself, a majestic, rugged mountain range of craggy peaks that dominate the skyline and should dominate some of your time.

-Dunkeld and The Grampians – Where to Walk
+Walking in Dunkeld and Hiking in The Grampians

 Dunkeld and The Grampians Guide – Where to Stay, Walk, Eat, Drink and Taste.
 Dunkeld, Victoria, Australia.
 Copyright © 2022 Terence Carter / Grantourismo.
 All Rights Reserved.

-Dunkeld and The Grampians – Where to Shop
+Shopping Dunkeld and The Grampians – What to Buy

 Melbournians and interstate visitors will drive to Dunkeld for an overnight or weekend stay for dinner.
-You can pick up a hire car from Melbourne or the airport for the cruise to Dunkeld.
+If you’re visiting from overseas you can pick up a hire car from Melbourne or the airport for the drive to Dunkeld.

 If you’re not keen on driving yourself, there are numerous Grampians tours you can do, including a Grampians day trip from Melbourne, a 2-day Grampians and Great Ocean Road Escape, and a 3-Day Great Ocean Road and Grampians Tour.